phalcon/documentation/docs/logger.md

 Log only to remote and manager

+!!! info "NOTE"

+    `excludeAdapters()` applies to the next logging call only.
+The exclusion list is cleared once that call returns - whether or not the message passed the log-level filter - so an exclusion never carries over to a later, unrelated logging call.

 !!! warning "WARNING"

     Internally, the component loops through the registered adapters and calls the relevant logging method to achieve logging to multiple adapters.
 If one of them fails, the loop will break and the remaining adapters (from the loop) will not log the message.
 In future versions of Phalcon we will be introducing asynchronous logging to alleviate this problem.